 - A 30-day written notice submitted through a completed Withdrawal Form in OpenApply is required. - If your notice period falls over a holiday period, the withdrawal date will be considered the actual last day your child attended school.
 Therefore, the Withdrawal Form must be completed 30 days before this date, excluding the holiday period.

-In addition to the standard notice period outlined in the school guide, we will charge 25% of the school fees for students that withdraw in August.
+In addition to the standard notice period outlined in the school guide, we will charge 25% of the school fees for students who withdraw 30 days before the school starting date.

 Requirements for the Deposit refund: